 Knoxville, TN periodontist Dr. Robert Cain specializes in preventing, diagnosing, and treating gum disease.
 Osseous surgery is an innovative new way to remove infected gum tissue from the mouth.
-Osseous surgery is usually recommended for patients with progressive periodontitis.
-It is a periodontal surgery that Dr. Cain recommends to his patients that suffer from gum disease.
+Dr. Cain recommends this periodontal surgery to his patients that suffer from gum disease.

 What is Periodontitis?